 Selasphorus platycercus

-Status: Uncommon regular fall migrant west and west-central, rare casual east-central and east.
+Status: Increasing.
+Uncommon regular fall migrant west and west-central, rare casual east-central and east.
 Rare regular spring migrant and summer visitor west.

 Documentation: Photograph: 22-30 Aug 1987 Hastings, Adams Co (Grenon 1990).